 b12 vitamin benefits the metabolism in you body since it is required for converting carbohydrates to glucose that is usable in your body.
 Glucose obtained through carbohydrate foods is used like a form of energy and this is the reason why vitamin b12 deficiency can make you experience fatigue.
 It is also required for signaling via neurotransmitter which aids your muscles in contraction and gives you enough energy to pass the day without getting tired.

 2. Avoids Memory Loss and Decreases The Possibilities of Neurodegenerative Disorders

 Deficiency of this vitamin can lead to many psychiatric and neurological disturbances.
-Since it has direct implications on neurotransmitter signalling and nerve health, vitamin b12 benefits in cognitive functioning and is very helpful in decreasing the neurodegenerative disorder risks that includes dementia and Alzheimer’s disease.
+Since it has direct implications on neurotransmitter signaling and nerve health, vitamin b12 benefits in cognitive functioning and is very helpful in decreasing the neurodegenerative disorder risks that include dementia and Alzheimer’s disease.

 3. Enhances The Mood and Aids Your Nervous System in Proper Functioning

 One among the highly researched vitamin b12 benefits is actually its ability in aiding proper regulation of your nervous system which includes reducing mood disorders such as anxiety and depression.
 This vitamin along with folate is required as it is a proper determinant of metabolism involving one carbon, that generates the compound known as SAM or S-Adenosyl methionine.
 It is very much critical in the neurological functioning, working on mood regulation and stress.
 The vitamin is also required for cognitive processes like learning, and also concentration.
 Hence, the deficiency could lead to attention disorders and difficulty in focusing.

 4. Is Very Essential in Maintaining Proper Health of Your Heart